MateeDevs/MateeStarter/README.md

 If you choose to share view models, but use native UI, you can delete the `samplecomposemultiplatform` module in both `shared`and `android`.
-You can also remove compose multiplatform plugin from `libs.versions.toml`.Refactor base classes that you will need: move `samplesharedviewmodel/base` files in `:shared:samplesharedviewmodel` to the `:shared:base` module (from `commonMain` as well as `iosMain` and `androidMain`) to have base classes you can extend.
+You can also remove compose multiplatform plugin from `libs.versions.toml`.
+Refactor base classes that you will need: move `samplesharedviewmodel/base` files in `:shared:samplesharedviewmodel` to the `:shared:base` module (from `commonMain` as well as `iosMain` and `androidMain`) to have base classes you can extend.
 Also in iOS project move `SampleSharedViewModel/Toolkit` to `UIToolkit`.
 Then you can write